ecumene/java-exosim/README.md

 After it's run you can use whatdo (sort of a glorified help) to find out what it can do.

 If you run into any problems email me at mitchell.hynes@ecumene.xyz or ecumene@outlook.com (forwards to the other, I check both)

+All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.